Nigerian town awaits release of Christian girl held by Boko Haram

 In all, 105 of the 111 schoolgirls abducted on February 19 from their boarding school in Dapchi were released on Wednesday, raising questions about possible ransom payments.

-They were brought back by members of the Boko Haram jihadist group in nine trucks.
+They were brought back by members of Boko Haram in nine trucks and dropped by the school.

 - 'High spirits' -